frankstepanski/js-fullstack-course/readme.md

 **Ready to build?
 Let’s get started — one line of code at a time. 💻✨**

->This curriculum repository is for educational use within the course and is protected under a custom proprietary license.
+> This curriculum repository is for educational use within the course and is protected under a custom proprietary license.

---
+---

 ## License
 ![License: Proprietary](https://img.shields.io/badge/License-Proprietary-red.svg)